Top Mistakes Mental Game Coaches Make

 In the MGCP course, we also talk about what questions to ask in the first session with a student to gain more information that you don’t get from an assessment.

-I suggest you are really an investigator first and then a coach later.
 I want to understand my students fully before I begin coaching for many reasons.

 Thus, in my first session with an athlete, I’ll go over his or her assessment and drill down with relevant questions to understand my student.

 I know some mental game experts who are more directive and want to begin coaching in the first session without first understanding the student’s needs.
-And I think this is a mistake.

 Second, I also think it’s important for you to develop rapport with your student in the first session.
 You want to put your student at ease and gain their trust.